meters-on-demand/docs.rainmeter.skin/docs/guides/sourcing.md

 ## Recommendation

-Before the function signatures are more coherent, you can and should call `mond` like a user would.
+Before the function signatures are made more coherent, you can and should call `mond` like a user would. eg. `mond install reisir/jiffy`

 You might want to use sourcing for the Search function to get an array of skin objects to work with.

+## What you can do about it

+Teach me to use PowerShell modules plz, I'm @reisir on discord